holmesrichards/sidekickvco/README.md

 # Sidekick VCO

-This is a work in progress.

-**Untested hardware — Do not assume anything works!**

 The Sidekick VCO is a 3340 based voltage controlled oscillator synth module in Kosmo format.
 Notable features of the Sidekick include:

 * Triangle, ramp, pulse, and sine waveforms with separate output jacks.